sleede/fab-manager/doc/environment.md

     ADMIN_EMAIL, ADMIN_PASSWORD

 Credentials for the first admin user created when seeding the project.
-By default, theses variables are not present in application.yml because they are only used once, when running the database seed with the command `rake db:seed.
+By default, theses variables are not present in application.yml because they are only used once, when running the database seed with the command `rake db:seed`.
 <a name="SUPERADMIN_EMAIL"></a>

     SUPERADMIN_EMAIL